210119-java-enterprise/aftermath_p1/README.md

                 .addValues("Meredith", "Alwine", "71", "172", String.valueOf(Country.USA.ordinal() + 1))
                 .runAdd();
 ```
 As one can see, call the add() method of a CrudModel object with the columns you want to insert values for.
-Then call addValues() off of either add() or another addValues() method; the arguments for addValues() corresponds to the values associated with a column.
+Then call addValues() off of either add() or another addValues() method; the arguments for addValues() correspond to the values associated with a column.
 If you establish an order on add(), that order must be applied to the addValues() argument.
 Call runAdd() to execute an insert statement; the returned value is the number of rows inserted.

 ### change() and set()
 Call change() to build an update statement; the arguments are the columns to update.
 Call set() to adjust the values to the columns specified in change().
 Example: